Nut (hardware): History

 Nuts and bolts were originally hand-crafted together, so that each nut matched its own bolt, but they were not interchangeable.
-This made it virtually impossible to replace lost or damaged fixers, as they were all different.
+This made it virtually impossible to replace lost or damaged fasteners, as they were all different.
 Joseph Whitworth in 1841 proposed that a standard should be set, but it did not happen immediately.

 In 1851, the Great Exhibition of the Works of Industry of All Nations was to be held in Hyde Park, London, England, and it was decided to build the Crystal Palace as part; this had to be done in 190 days, and at reasonable cost.
 Research into the remains of the destroyed building in 2024 revealed a major innovation that made this possible.
 The construction firm responsible, Fox Henderson, decided to use nuts and bolts, but to use standardised sizes, a revolutionary method at the time.
 This enabled the building to be completed in time.
 The use of interchangeable nuts and bolts was so successful that the Whitworth standard was widely adopted.
 A British standard was not formally adopted until 1905.